 Established in 1975 and acquired by Luxottica in 2007, Oakley is one of the leading product design and sport performance brands in the world, chosen by world-class athletes to compete at the highest level possible.
-The holder of more than 750 patents, Oakley is also known for its innovative lens technologies, including High Definition Optics.
+The holder of more than 800 patents, Oakley is also known for its innovative lens technologies, including High Definition Optics.
 Oakley extended its position as a sports eyewear brand into apparel and accessories, offering men's and women's product lines that appeal to sports performance, active and lifestyle consumers.
-The brand's global distribution includes Oakley "O" retail stores and outlet Oakley Vault stores.